Online Training Courses Help Behavioral Health Providers Learn Critical Business Skills

 The program is initiated with dedicated coaching, peer networking, and access to an extensive set of resources.
 While providers may apply as an individual, they are encouraged to apply as a group or under the auspices of a convening organization such as an association, Single State Agency, or Addiction Technology Transfer Center.
 Once accepted, participants are grouped into learning networks – a group of carefully matched organizations – with a dedicated coach, convener, and the flexibility to follow the curriculum at their own pace.
 One of the biggest reported benefits of the program is BHbusiness’ online learning platform, which cultivates communication with coaching staff and peers, allowing providers to learn best industry practices from experts and from each other.

 Mohini Venkatesh, Vice President of Practice Improvement at the National Council, agreed.
 “One of the challenges we have with technical assistance is making sure recipients are sustainably implementing practices that will live well beyond the consultation,” she said.
 “Learning networks really facilitate that, because the way they’re structured helps cultivate communication.”

 Courses are funded by SAMHSA and provided to participants at no cost.
-BHbusiness is led by State Associations of Addiction Services in partnership with the National Council for Behavioral Health, NIATx, and Advocates for Human Potential.
+BHbusiness is led by State Associations of Addiction Services in partnership with the National Council for Mental Wellbeing, NIATx, and Advocates for Human Potential.